 20% of them are or will join an internship program in 2017.

 The Womanity Foundation has an on-going Crowdfunding campaigns to support activities in Afghanistan:

 Every dollar donated will go to fund the “Girls Can Code” program as Womanity pledges to ensure 100% of contributions go directly to the program work.
 With as little as $5 you can empower 2 girls, so even the smallest donation can make a great impact.

-The Ministry of Education of Afghanistan (2011- on-going), Roshan Telecommunications (2012-2013), Samuel Hall (2012-on-going), Afghanistan Libre (2011-2014), UBS Optimus Foundation (2011-2015), Vitol (2014), and many other operational partners.
+The Ministry of Education of Afghanistan (2011- on-going), Roshan Telecommunications (2012-on-going), Samuel Hall (2012-on-going), ART Consulting (2017 – on-going), American University of Afghanistan (2016 – on-going), Afghanistan Libre (2011-2014), UBS Optimus Foundation (2011-2015), Vitol (2014), and many other operational partners.

 A few journals have written about the Girls Can Code project, find them below.